f5devcentral/f5-agility-labs-adc/docs/class8/labinfo.rst

 #.
 F5 BIG-IP VE (bigip01)

 #.
-Ubuntu router
+Ubuntu router - For adding 200ms network latency between the client and BIGIP Virtual Servers

 #.
-Ubuntu Client
+Ubuntu Client - For generating test traffic

 #.
 Ubuntu Webserver

 #.
-Windows Client
+Windows Client - For Wireshark

 Lab Components
 ---------------

-The following table lists the management IP addresses and credentials for all components:
+The following table lists the management IP addresses and credentials for the components used in the labs:

 .. list-table::
    :widths: auto